Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (10 ) in the period of the last 3 years, the Downside risk index of 10 is greater, thus worse.
+• Compared with SPY (10 ) in the period of the last 3 years, the Downside risk index of 10 is larger, thus worse.

 MaxDD:

-• The maximum reduction from previous high over 5 years of US Market Strategy 2x Leverage is -27.8 days, which is higher, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -27.8 days in the last 5 years of US Market Strategy 2x Leverage, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)

 • During the last 3 years, the maximum DrawDown is -27.8 days, which is smaller, thus worse than the value of -24.5 days from the benchmark.